basho/basho_docs/content/riak/ts/1.4.0/index.md

 ## Academy Training

-[Basho's Academy](https://academy.basho.com) courses offers hands-on experience with Riak TS, from installing Riak TS to using the Spark-Riak Connector.
+[Basho's Academy](https://academy.basho.com) courses offer hands-on experience with Riak TS, from installing Riak TS to using the Spark-Riak Connector.
 Sign up for a [free account](https://academy.basho.com/users/sign_up) to get started.